Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/conclusion_part_2.md

 **STOP:** What other patterns do you notice in the hemoglobin cross-correlation heat map?
 {: .notice--primary}

-### Mean-square Fluctuations & B-factor
+### Mean-square fluctuations and B-factors

-Just as we can visualize cross-correlation, we could also plot the mean-square fluctuations of residues using a line graph, where the *x*-axis represents the order of alpha carbons, and the y-axis represents the mean-square fluctuation $$ \langle \Delta R_i, \Delta R_i \rangle $$ of the *i*-th alpha carbon.
+Just as we can visualize cross-correlation, we could also plot the mean-square fluctuations of residues using a line graph, where the x-axis represents the order of alpha carbons, and the y-axis represents the mean-square fluctuation $$ \langle \Delta R_i, \Delta R_i \rangle $$ of the *i*-th alpha carbon.
 Large *y*-values in this plot would correspond to mobile alpha carbons, whereas lower values would correspond to static alpha carbons.

 We also would like to compare these predicted mean-square fluctuations against what we can infer from experimental results.
 During X-ray crystallography, the displacement of atoms within the protein crystal decreases the intensity of the scattered X-ray, creating uncertainty in the positions of atoms. **B-factor**, also known as **temperature factor** or **Debye-Waller factor**, is a measure of this uncertainty, which includes noise from positional variance of thermal protein motion, model errors, and lattice defects.